lirumadev/taqdeer/README.md

-# Taqdeer - AI-Powered Islamic Du'a Generator
+# Taqdeer - Islamic Rulings & Du'a Guide

-Taqdeer is an application that provides authentic Islamic du'as (supplications) from the Quran and Hadith based on user queries.
-It uses AI to match user situations with relevant du'as, complete with Arabic text, transliteration, translation, and source references.
+Taqdeer is an application that provides authentic Islamic rulings and du'as from the Quran, Hadith, and trusted scholarly works.
+Users can search for Islamic guidance on various matters and find relevant du'as with complete references, translations, and transliterations.
+The platform uses advanced search technology to match queries with verified Islamic content while ensuring all responses are based on authentic sources.

 ## Features

-- AI-powered du'a recommendations based on user situations
+- Comprehensive Islamic rulings with scholarly opinions and evidence
+- Authentic du'as with Arabic text, transliteration, and translation
-- Authentic sources from Quran and Hadith
+- Direct source references from Quran and verified Hadith collections
-- Arabic text with transliteration and translation
-- Source references with links to Quran.com and Sunnah.com
+- Links to Quran.com and Sunnah.com for verification
-- Image sharing capability
+- Image sharing capability for du'as
-- User feedback system
+- User feedback system for continuous improvement
+- Privacy-focused design
+- Advanced search powered by OpenAI technology (for query processing only)

 ## Technology Stack

 - Frontend: React, Material-UI
 - Backend: Node.js, Express
 - Database: MongoDB
-- AI: OpenAI API
+- Search Processing: OpenAI API (for query understanding)

+## Note on Search Technology

+While Taqdeer uses OpenAI's technology to process and understand user queries, all Islamic content, rulings, and du'as are sourced directly from authentic Islamic texts and scholarly works.
+The AI technology is used solely to improve search accuracy and query understanding, not for generating Islamic content.

 ## Local Development Setup

 ### Prerequisites
 - Node.js
 - MongoDB
-- OpenAI API key
+- OpenAI API key (for search processing)

 ### Installation